LukeGrahamLandry/franca/devlog.md

   - exit(0) considered harmful
   - don't use arg_types() when you just need to know if the function is unary
   - might was well let you import() frc bytes directly, just check the magic
+- im seeing types with padding that doesn't make any sense `type :T146 = { b, p 7, l, p 7, l, p 7, }`,
+  - because add_padding() wasn't changing current_size[], and qbe_frontend.fr doesn't use that so
+    the .ssa tests that compare abi to clang didn't catch it.
+  - tho even changing that (cause it makes the code less bit-shifty to call the function), i don't even have a test that cares if you do padding at all. added a case in abi5.ssa.
+  - wasted some time on wasm being the only platform where %d vs %ld matters immediately.
+- dumb mistake; getting confused by parse_args trying to collect from `rest` after `--` but anything that matches an argument doesn't go in `rest`, so running nested qbe_frontend.fr to test -frc compiles was behaving strangely: the second run wouldn't see a `-r`.
+- move more tests to running as exe+frc+inlinable and check output

 ## (Jun 9)

 - the module always has types as FnPtr because exposing Fn is kinda weird.